brianhe1/brianhe1/README.md

 * 💻 Full-stack web developer with an equal love for sleek frontends and robust backends
 * 🧠 Always eager to tackle challenging problems and learn new skills
 * 🎨 Enthusiast for good design and user experiences
-* 🖌️ Amateur artist who brings creativity from the drawing board to the codebase
 * 🤓 When not coding, you'll likely find me playing Genshin Impact or Brawl Stars on my iPad

 ## 🔭 My Current Focus